 The Department of Education, in its DepEd Order 10 (s.
-2026), introduces the 2026 ARAL Summer Remediation Program (SRP).
-It focuses on strengthening essential skills in literacy, numeracy, and other core subjects.
-The ARAL-SRP provides structured support for learners who need additional guidance before the next school year begins.
+2026), introduces the 2026 ARAL Summer Remediation Program (SRP) in accordance with R.A.
+12028.
+It focuses on strengthening essential skills in literacy, numeracy, and other core subjects, based on each learner’s actual needs.
+The ARAL-SRP with the theme “Turong may Puso.
+Tulong na may Bunga” provides structured support for learners who need additional guidance before the next school year begins.
 Through this initiative, schools can address learning gaps in a timely and organized way.
-Furthermore, we are here to guide you with the implementation and materials needed for the success of your ARAL Summer Remediation Program.
+Furthermore, we are here to guide you through the implementation and materials needed to ensure the success of your ARAL Summer Remediation Program.

 This page on ARAL SRP also includes prepared materials and clear guidelines for teachers, as we mentioned earlier.
 These resources help ensure consistent and effective implementation across schools.
 Teachers can use the materials to design focused lessons and monitor learner progress.
 With proper planning and support, the program aims to make summer learning meaningful, engaging, and productive for all participants.